 Disclaimer: These are our opinions.
 I would expect other people to have different opinions and priorities.

-I’m actually not sure why I kept this city on our itinerary.
-I had already ruled it out as a potential place for us when I was watching the weather forecast during the July heat wave.
+Coimbra’s weather ruled it out as a potential place for us when I was watching the weather forecast during the July heat wave.
 It’s too hot for me!

 After visiting, I realized there was a second reason I would not want to live here – the HILLS.
 It seems like no matter what direction you are headed it is UP incredibly steep grades.
 It was raining when we were there.
 I felt like I was going to slip on the cobblestones and roll down a hill at any moment.
 I do not recommend this area for anyone with any kind of mobility issues.